jgnewman/einlandr/README.md

 # Einlandr

-Einlandr is a robust bootstrapping environment for React apps running on Node servers with Postgres databases that runs on Yarn.
+Einlandr is a robust bootstrapping environment for React apps running on Node servers with Postgres databases powered by on Yarn.

 Jump to...